orblazer/discord-nordic/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve the theme
-title: "[BUG]"
+title: '[BUG]'
 labels: bug
 assignees: orblazer
 ---

 **Describe the bug**